neo-project/neo/src/Neo.VM/ReferenceCounter.md

 ### Tarjan's Algorithm

-Tarjan's algorithm is used for detecting strongly connected components (SCCs) in a graph. `ReferenceCounter` uses Tarjan's algorithm to detect circular references in the object reference graph and clean up these circularly referenced objects.
-The algorithm operates in O(V + E) time complexity, where V is the number of vertices and E is the number of edges.
+Tarjan's algorithm is a graph theory algorithm for finding strongly connected components (SCCs) in a directed graph.
+An SCC is a maximal subgraph where every vertex is reachable from every other vertex in the subgraph.
+In the context of `ReferenceCounter`, Tarjan's algorithm is used to detect circular references, allowing for efficient memory management and cleanup of objects that are no longer reachable.

+#### How Tarjan's Algorithm Works

+1. **Initialization**:
+    - Each node (object) in the graph is initially unvisited.
+The algorithm uses a stack to keep track of the current path and arrays (or lists) to store the discovery time (`DFN`) and the lowest point reachable (`LowLink`) for each node.

+2. **Depth-First Search (DFS)**:
+    - Starting from an unvisited node, the algorithm performs a DFS.
+Each node visited is assigned a discovery time and a `LowLink` value, both initially set to the node's discovery time.

+3. **Update LowLink**:
+    - For each node, the algorithm updates the `LowLink` value based on the nodes reachable from its descendants.
+If a descendant node points back to an ancestor in the current path (stack), the `LowLink` value of the current node is updated to the minimum of its own `LowLink` and the descendant's `LowLink`.

+4. **Identify SCCs**:
+    - When a node's `LowLink` value is equal to its discovery time, it indicates the root of an SCC.
+The algorithm then pops nodes from the stack until it reaches the current node, forming an SCC.

+5. **Cleanup**:
+    - Once SCCs are identified, nodes that have no remaining references are cleaned up, preventing memory leaks caused by circular references.

 ## Features